felipebogaertsm/felipebogaertsm/README.md

 ### Hi! 👋

-My name is Felipe, I am a Software Engineer from Brazil.
-As someone who has a background in Electrical Engineering, I am specialized in backend development and have already written a number of systems for computer aided engineering applications.
-You can check my work in my public repos below.
+My name is Felipe, I am a Full Stack Engineer from Brazil.
+As a contractor, I have built many applications for companies in Europe and North America from architecture to deployment.
+I usually work with tools/frameworks such as Django, Next JS, React, Docker, Kubernetes and more.

-I currently work as a freelancer with clients from Europe and North America, doing business process automation, backend development, desktop application development and more.

 ### Contact me at: